-Our president Roger Harvey OBE agreed to take on the role of chair after the sad and sudden death of Lord Shutt in October 2020.
+Our president Roger Harvey OBE agreed to take on the role of chair after the sad and sudden death of Lord Shutt in October 2020, but resigned in September 2022.
 Roger is well known locally as the chair of Harveys of Halifax – the iconic independent Town Centre department store which has been his life’s work.

 Harvey's dates from the 1920s and was founded in Dewsbury by Roger's grandfather.
 Roger was only 20 years old, and still learning the trade via a retail apprenticeship, when his father died, and he had to take the helm along with his mother Dorothy.
 They continued to expand the business together until her death in 1996.
 Harvey's remains very much a family business; Roger's daughter Tracy is the fourth member of the family to take over as Managing Director; his son Richard runs the IT from his home in Germany, and his wife Sue until recently was a fashion buyer.
 Roger, now in his early 70s, remains very much involved and is often to be seen at the store.
 He says, quite simply, "I never wanted to do anything else".

 Over and above running Harveys, Roger's contribution to the local community has been nothing short of extraordinary.
 In the New Year’s Honours of 2009 he was appointed an OBE – primarily for his work with Action Halifax and Project Challenge – innovative schemes which have changed the lives of hundreds of young people via alternative approaches to education.